Finding Those Below Market value (BMV) Property Deals, Hiding In Plain Sight

 2) Are They Really Motivated?

-We’re really looking at properties, as we said, that has been on the market but haven’t had that much interest.
+We're really looking at properties, as we said, that have been on the market but haven't had that much interest.
 This particular property has only been viewed thirty-two times in the last thirty days.
 Perfect.
 We'll add that one to our favourites.
-This one again, forty-seven times the last thirty days.
+This one again, forty-seven times in the last thirty days.
 We'll add that one to our favourites.

 The likelihood is that when it comes to doing viewings on the property when it comes to putting offers in on the property, and buying below-market-value properties, the estate agent and the sellers are going to be much more responsive to that interest because they probably haven't had many viewings recently and they certainly probably haven't had many offers recently.

 It comes to a point in time when they need to consider what opportunities and offers they've had put forward.
 This is where you can put yourself in that best opportunity and potential really.
 It's just simply a case of adding some of these deals.
-Again, looking at the ones that maybe match the criteria you set out for a bit more directly.
+Again, look at the ones that maybe match the criteria you set out for a bit more directly.
 Maybe in the right sort of streets.
 Maybe in the right sort of postcode that we are specifically looking for.
 Then add those to our favourites.

 Things like no chain as well are always good to look out for in the descriptions.